 Now that you’ve done your research and published your blog, it’s now time to promote the blog and convert the traffic.
 Remember that getting results from blogging is gradual.
 So while you wait for your blog to grow organically, why not supplement the organic traffic with paid search?
 Since growing traffic from blogging may take between 3 to 6 months, it would be beneficial for you to invest in running campaign ads such as Google Adwords and Facebook ads.
 Promoting your blogs on these ad platforms can increase exposure and visibility, which will thereby increase the traffic to your blog.
 If your blog mentions a special you are running for that particular event, then you will want to run an ad for that.
 The ad will serve two purposes; one, it will get viewers to read the article, and two, it will get those same viewers to hopefully book your special if they plan to attend the event.
 Advertising your blog on these platforms is a great way to give your blog a head start in generating traffic.

 Share Blog Posts on Social Media

-It is evident through these 4 tips how important quality blogs are to generating traffic.
+It is evident through these four tips how important quality blogs are to generating traffic.
 So re-evaluate your content marketing strategy and determine what the initial goal was when your blog was established.
-You should start by implementing these tips, which will align the goals, and then you’ll be well on your way to boosting the traffic to your website.
+It would help if you started by implementing these tips, which will align the goals, and then you’ll be well on your way to boosting the traffic to your website.